projectatomic/ansible-role-osbs-master/README.md

       challenge: true
       login: true

 Options for the htpasswd_provider auth type.
+NOTE: You will need to create an htpasswd file and place it in the location of `provider_file` either by hand or via an ansible task for hosts that require it.

     osbs_identity_htpasswd:
       name: htpasswd_provider